irsbugs/image-embedding-tool/README.md

 ## Images for Experimenting

-Three image files, one svg and two png, have been included in order to experiment with using this program. the files are:
+Three image files, one svg and two png, have been included in order to experiment with using this program.
+The files are:
 * N_32px.svg
 * radio_retro_32
 * radio_retro_64